Is the Earth flat?

 Bombast and Flitterflop investigate

-The first of an occasional series of light-hearted investigations
+The first in an occasional series of topical investigations with a humorous twist

 Those of you who hoped we'd seen the last of that opinionated occultist, Joshua Bombast and his excitable friend, Arthur Flitterflop, may wish to remain in blissful ignorance of their further investigations of the weirder fringes of the colourful world of the occult.
 Those, on the other hand, who have grown rather fond of these two intrepid investigators through listening to their Astral Conversations, will welcome their return in this occasional series of new articles.
 We haven't the slightest idea what subjects they may discuss in these further forays into the limitless jungle of human folly, but we feel sure they will not be without interest and amusement!